| name | grill-me |

 Confirm

-- Before emitting the final output, confirm the brief with the smallest bounded set of questions that checks: what are we solving, for whom, what is out of scope, what constraints bind us, and how success will be measured.
+- Before emitting final output, confirm the brief with the smallest bounded set of questions that checks: what are we solving, for whom, what is out of scope, what constraints bind us, what invariant must hold, and how success will be proved.

 - Do not ask for a free-form restatement, prose brief, or user-authored prompt just to confirm understanding.